Kvelertak: Meir and Nattesferd (2012–2017)

 The band's third studio album, titled Nattesferd, was released on 13 May 2016.
 They opened for Metallica on their WorldWired Tour between September 2017 and May 2018 in Europe, and was also the opening act for Ghost on their Popestar Tour in 2017.

 Lineup change and Splid (2018–present)

 In July 2018, Erlend Hjelvik announced that he had left the band.
 His replacement, Ivar Nikolaisen (of Silver and The Good, The Bad and The Zugly), was announced on 20 July at their show in Fjellparkfestivalen, Flekkefjord – he had previously featured as a guest vocalist on 'Blodtørst'.

 Kvelertak released their fourth studio album, Splid, on 14 February 2020.
 Hjelvik released his solo album, Welcome to Hel, on 20 November 2020.

+Kvelertak released their fifth studio album, Endling, on 8 September 2023.

+Guitarist Bjarte Lund Rolland left the band in October 2024, after his right index finger was worn out from years of playing guitar without a pick.